Larestan region: Demographics

 According to Anthropological study of Iran from 1939, the population of Laristan as a whole has been estimated at about 90,000 inhabitants.
 Meanwhile, those living on the coast line were said to be to a great extent Arabs, while the farmers are principally Persians [Iranis].

 In the 1970s, the population of Larestan was recorded at 183,369, with the current estimate being around half a million.
 The region is predominantly inhabited by Laris, along with Baluchis, Kurds, Arabs, and the Turkic-speaking Qashqais from the Khamseh tribal confederation.
 Historically, Laristan has also seen settlements by Mongol, Turkmen, and Uzbek ethnic groups.
 Additionally, Jewish communities of craftsmen and traders were present, especially in Lar city.
 Lar played a significant role in the Judeo-Persian literary tradition, with texts in Judeo-Persian produced there, marking it as one of the medieval centers for this writing tradition (Loeb 1970: 31 ff.).

 Larestani or Achomi

-The main language spoken in Larestan is known as Larestani or Achomi or Khodemooni.
-It is southwestern Iranian language and a descendant of Middle Persian.
-It has few Arabic loanwords and much purer than Persian.
-It has at least five dialects that are Lari, Bastaki, Khonji, Evazi, Gerashi.
+The main language spoken in Larestan is known either as Larestani, Achomi, or Khodemooni.

+It is a southwestern Iranic language and a descendant of Middle Persian.

+It has few Arabic loanwords and is much purer than Persian.
+It has at least five dialects which are Lari, Bastaki, Khonji, Evazi, and Gerashi.